Interested in learning how you can make passive income by investing in trucks?

 The information contained in this post is for informational purposes only.
 It is not a recommendation to buy or invest, and it is not financial, investment, legal, or tax advice.
 You should seek the advice of a qualified professional before making any investment or other decisions relating to the topics covered by this article.

 The first strategy is straightforward.
-You buy a semi-truck and lease it out.
+You buy a semi-truck and lease it out or rent it out.

-You can lease it out to a carrier (which is just a trucking company that has the appropriate licenses and authority) when they need your truck to run a “load” (which is trucker lingo for a single freight shipment).
+In case you don’t know, a carrier is just a trucking company that has the appropriate licenses and authority.
+Some carriers are wiling to lease on a truck when they need it and will also allow the truck owner to hire a driver to run the actual load (which is trucker lingo for a single freight shipment).

 Getting Your Truck